Colleen Ballinger: Accusations of inappropriate conduct

-In April 2020, a 17-year-old YouTuber accused her of failing to pay him for social media content he had suggested for her Miranda Sings social media accounts (he did not allege any contract between them) and of sending him an inappropriate gift of lingerie that had been modeled over clothing.
-Ballinger also received criticism when some of her older videos resurfaced satirizing latina and overweight women.
-In May 2020, Ballinger apologized on YouTube for having posted the older videos, agreeing that they were insensitive and that it had been a mistake in judgment to send the gift to the fan.
+In April 2020, 17-year-old fan and YouTuber Adam McIntyre accused Ballinger of "[enlisting] his unpaid help" for content he had suggested for her Miranda Sings social media accounts and of sending him lingerie when he was 13 years old.
+Ballinger responded that McIntyre had asked for the lingerie after it was offered in one of her livestreams as one of several joke gifts for fans; she said it had been poor judgment to send the underwear to him.
 She noted that she often uses comedy ideas suggested by fans but admitted that it had been a mistake to allow the young fan to post directly to her Twitter account for a day without carefully vetting the content that he posted.
+Ballinger also addressed criticism of some of her older videos satirizing Latina and overweight women, agreeing that they were insensitive and apologizing for having posted them.
+Afterwards, McIntyre continued to post videos criticizing Ballinger.